-This report presents a biological description of the macrobenthic communities from a proposed 6.75 ha mussel spat catching area in Whakitenga Bay, Squally Cove, Croisilles Harbour (Figure 1).
-Whakitenga Bay is the southern of the two bays at the head of Squally Cove.
-Whakitenga Bay is located some 11 km from the sea entrance to Tasman Bay.
-Whakitenga Bay itself is approximately 1.9 km in length and between 400 to 900 metres in width.
-The Bay is relatively shallow, reaching depths not much greater than 13 m near the mouth where it becomes Squally Cove proper.
-From a maximum of approximately 13 m depth it grades into an intertidal cobble/pebble shoreline particularly at the head of the bay where large intertidal flat exists.
-Water residence times in this area have not been studied, however, are probably the longest in the Croisilles Harbour.
-Most of the Harbour has relatively strong tidal currents particularly in the outer and central Croisilles Harbour (Davidson and Duffy 1992).
+This report presents a biological description of the macrobenthic communities from a proposed 5.815 ha mussel spat catching area in Squally Cove, Croisilles Harbour (Figure 1).
+The proposed are is divided by a 50 m wide passage which effectively splits the proposes marine farm into a western (2 ha) and eastern (3.815 ha) areas.
+This report covers the ecological aspects of both areas.

+Wairangi Bay is the northern head of Squally Cove, Croisilles Harbour.
+Squally Cove itself is approximately 7 km in length and between 1.3 to 1.5 km wide.
+Wairangi Bay is relatively shallow, reaching depths not much greater than 10 m near the mouth where it enters Squally Cove proper.
+The benthos grades into an intertidal cobble/pebble shoreline particularly at the head of the bay where large intertidal flats exist.
+Water residence times in this area have not been studied, however, are probably relatively long compared to the central and outer Croisilles Harbour where strong currents are driven by large tides (Davidson and Duffy 1992).

-The study area is a north facing coastline near the mouth of Whakitenga Bay (Fig. 1).
-The inner boundary of the proposed mussel spat catching farm is located between 50 to 70 metres distance from shore.
-The proposed spat catching farm stretches 450 m in length on both the inside and outside boundaries and is 150 m wide (Figure 1).
-This represents a total distance from shore of between 200 to 220 m distance.
-Depths on the inside boundary were approximately 11.5 (Point 1) to 7.8 m (Point 4), while depths on the outside boundary ranged between approximately 12 m (Point 3) to 13 m (Point 2).
-The proposed activity is green-lipped mussel (Perna canaliculus) spat catching.
-Details of farm structure and management practices are outlined in a report by the applicant.
+The study area is located on the southern shore of Wairangi Bay approximately 1.2 km southwest of the bay head and near to the tip of the peninsula which separates it from Whakitenga Bay (south-eastern most point of Squally Cove).
+The inner boundary of the proposed marine farm is located between 50 to 100 metres distance from shore (Figure 1).
+The proposed farm stretches 363 metres (eastern area) and 200 metres (western area) in length on both the inside and outside boundaries and is 100 m wide (Figure 1).
+This represents a total distance from shore of between 150 to 200 m distance.
+Depths on the inside boundary were approximately 3 m (Point inside east) to 7 m (Point inside west), while depths on the outside boundary ranged between approximately 7 m (Point outside east) to 8.5 m (Point outside west).
+The proposed activity, details of farm structure and species are outlined in a report by the applicant (M. J. Hebberd).

-The Marlborough Sounds lie at the northern end of the South Island, with Cook Strait to the north and east and Tasman Bay in the west.
+Croisilles Harbour and the Marlborough Sounds lie at the northern end of the South Island, with era exapt last

+Cook Strait to the north and east and Tasman Bay in the west.
 Formed by submergence of river valleys, the Sounds consist of approximately 1500 km of bays, passages, peninsulas, headlands, estuaries and beaches, often with an adjacent steep terrestrial topography.
 The Sounds are a resource of major environmental importance.
 In a nationwide report by the Department of Conservation, the Marlborough Sounds was identified as being of national conservation importance.
 The Sounds was also identified as having areas of international biological importance (Davidson et al., 1990; Davidson et al., in press).
 These values will be important consideration in the soon to be produced Marlborough District Council Coastal Plan and District Plan.